suncoast-devs/handbook/lessons/cs-linq/lecture.md

 `LINQ` provides a method named `Select`.

-What `Select` does is go through each entry in our list, and using a `lambda expression` convert each element to a new value based on what that expression does.
+What `Select` does is go through each entry in our list, and using an `expression` convert each element to a new value based on what that expression does.

 Every new value is then added to a new `List` and returned.